 ulimiton each node running a YugabyteDB server.

-- Use ntp to synchronize time among the machines.
+- Use ntp or chrony to synchronize time among the machines.

 YugabyteDB internally replicates data in a strongly consistent manner using Raft consensus protocol in order to survive node failure without compromising data correctness.
 The number of copies of the data represents the replication factor.
 Note that this distributed consensus replication is applied at a per-shard (aka tablet) level similar to Google Spanner.